 - The test may find something that turns out to not be cancer.
 If something is found with molecular breast imaging, you might need more tests to find out what it is.
 Those tests might show that you don't have cancer.
 This is called a false-positive result.
 This is a risk that can happen with any screening test.

 - The test can't detect all cancers.
 As with all tests, molecular breast imaging may miss some cancers.
 Some cancers may be in areas that are hard to see using molecular breast imaging.

 How you prepare

-To prepare for a molecular breast imaging test, you'll be asked to:
+To prepare for a molecular breast imaging test, you might need to:

-- Tell your doctor if you're pregnant.
-Molecular breast imaging isn't recommended for women who are pregnant.
+- Tell your health care provider if you're pregnant.
+Molecular breast imaging isn't recommended if you're pregnant.

-- Tell your doctor if you're nursing.
-Molecular breast imaging usually isn't recommended for women who are breast-feeding.
-But if the test is necessary, your doctor may recommend that you stop nursing for 24 hours after the test, which gives your body time to eliminate the radioactive tracer.
-You may choose to use a breast pump before your test to express and store milk for feeding your baby after your test.
+- Tell your provider if you're nursing.
+Molecular breast imaging usually isn't recommended if you're using your own milk to feed a baby.
+But if the test is needed, your provider may recommend that you stop nursing for a short period of time.
+This gives the radioactive tracer time to leave your body.
+You may choose to use a pump to collect milk before your test.
+You can store the milk to feed to the baby after the test.

-- Schedule the test for the beginning of your menstrual cycle.
-If you haven't been through menopause, it may be preferable to schedule your molecular breast imaging exam around seven to 14 days after the first day of your period.
+- If possible, schedule the test for the beginning of your menstrual cycle.
+If you menstruate, schedule your molecular breast imaging exam around 3 to 14 days after the first day of your period.

-- Don't eat anything for 3 to 4 hours beforehand.
-Fasting before your test increases the amount of the tracer that travels to your breast tissue and creates better quality pictures.
-It's OK to drink liquids, including water, diet soft drinks, and coffee or tea without milk and sugar.
+- Don't eat anything for 3 to 4 hours before your test.
+Fasting before your test increases the amount of the tracer that travels to your breast tissue.
+It's OK to drink liquids before your test so that you're hydrated.
+Choose clear liquids such as water, diet soft drinks, and coffee or tea without milk and sugar.